The Importance of Achieving Work-Life Balance and How To Do It

 - Know when to make calls and when to do administrative work to optimize your time at work.

 - Schedule family vacations when people aren’t going to be around.
 Offer a countdown to vacation time so there are no surprises for your boss or team.

 - If you telecommute, ensure that your tech tools are state-of-the-art.
-If your cell phone usage limits you to certain times or areas, then you might rethink your plan.
 Make sure you can video conference with ease.

 - Draw a clear line between your personal and work time.
 Set clear expectations with your boss.

 - If you’re an overachiever, consider cutting back to realistic goals, so you feel you’ve succeeded.

 If you’re a manager, and you tend to be an overachiever, encourage your staff to take breaks—even if you don’t.
 (You really should, though.)